ConeCut/cars4u/dokumentasjon/teknisk_dokumentasjon.md

-Technical Documentation: cars4u Website
+Technical Documentation: IMISHITPOSTSTATUS Website

-This technical documentation provides an overview of the database structure and functionality of the cars4u website.
+This technical documentation provides an overview of the database structure and functionality of the IMISHITPOSTSTATUS website.
 The database consists of four tables, each serving a specific purpose in managing user data, posts, likes, replies, and other relevant information.
 Database Schema
 Table: likes_replies_users